davisonio/personal-digital-infrastructure/docs/add-new-host.md

 The password doesn't have to be secure because we will be removing it later.

+## 2. Install python

+Python is required to be on the host so that Ansible can run.

+``
+$ apt-get install python
+``

-## 2. Add host to inventory and set up DNS
+## 3. Add host to inventory and set up DNS

 Add the host to the inventory files required **except the okay inventory file**, we will do that later.

 If you'd like to add a nice looking .davison.io hostname instead of the IP address you'll need to set up the DNS too.

-## 3. Run the add-new-host playbook
+## 4. Run the add-new-host playbook

 Firstly, make sure that you have an active SSH connection (root) as shown above.
 This is so that if Ansible screws up we can fix things using this connection.